meilisearch/specifications/text/0060-tasks-api.md

 ##### 6.3.3.
 Auto-batching

-If the task you’re canceling is part of a batch, **the whole batch is stopped.** Meilisearch automatically creates a new batch once the current one is stopped and the specified tasks are canceled.
-The canceled tasks will not be part of the new batch.
+If the task you’re canceling is part of a batch, **the whole batch is stopped.** Once it is stopped, Meilisearch automatically creates a new batch with the remaining tasks.
+The canceled tasks are not part of the new batch.

 This means:
 - When the new batch is created, it may contain tasks that have been enqueued between the batch cancelation and recreation.